 In addition, clicking on either the line graph or the heatmap will jump directly to a trace corresponds to that point.
 Note that this will pick one trace that sits at that time.
 To find a specific trace, the Traces tab, Raw Data tab, or the Query Results will be more effective.

 Note that, given a specific

 TraceId, it is also possible to construct a URL that links directly to the waterfall for that trace.

 The first row is the root span, the parent of the entire trace.
 Below it are each of the spans in this trace.
 The bars on the right display how much time each operation took to execute.
 This type of graph is also called a waterfall diagram, as it shows how the order of operations cascade across the total execution time.

-Note: Just as query results in Honeycomb are permalinks that you’ll always be able to view even if the underlying data has aged out, the Waterfall View is also a query result and its URL is a permalink.
-Once you view a particular trace waterfall, you’ll always be able to load it at the same URL and see its span data, although you won’t be able to run additional queries about that time period (e.g. from the trace sidebar) if the underlying data has aged out.
+Just as query results in Honeycomb are permalinks that you will always be able to view even if the underlying data has aged out, the Waterfall View is also a query result and its URL is a permalink.
+Once you view a particular trace waterfall, you will always be able to load it at the same URL and see its span data, although you will not be able to run additional queries about that time period (from the trace sidebar, for example) if the underlying data has aged out.

 To see more detail about an individual span, click on a row to view that span’s raw data in the right sidebar: